FJD-CEPH/aCNViewer/README.md

 2 folders (`relCopyNb` and `rawCopyNb`) will be created and will respectively contain graphs generated from relative copy number values and raw copy number values.

+### Limitations

+aCNViewer has a few limitations including the fact that it does not currently account for intra-tumor heterogeneity.
+Indeed, having a simultaneous view on the copy number landscape along with the clonality status of these events could help better understand the mechanisms of a disease.
+Another current limitation of aCNViewer is the absence of a function to compare two groups of samples.
+One simple way to do that, though, would be to generate the quantitative histograms for both groups separately and compare these plots (as we did in Fig 2 of the article).